LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 ## Meetings

+If you are an intern, you'll typically join a weekly meeting with Alex.
+If you don't already have one scheduled, please remind her via mattermost!

 Once you're on the mailing lists, you should receive a schedule of the upcoming meetings every week.

 We have group meetings every Tuesday.